TyWinkler/EE461L/README.md

 # EE461L
-EE461L Repository Used to Collaborate on Homeworks
+EE461L Repository used to Collaborate on Homeworks